 After July 1 (fall semester) and November 1 (spring semester), each returning student will be given a Housing Selection Number (HSN).
-The formula for the HSN is the average of your On-campus Housing Requirement + Age + Credit Hours Earned + OU Credit Hours Earned + GPA + Paid Housing Deposit + ITR Completion.
+The formula for the HSN is the average of your Age + Credit Hours Earned + OU Credit Hours Earned + GPA + Paid Housing Deposit + Student Registration Completion.
 The higher aggregate numbers pick their housing first.